 While the Genius Bar at an Apple store is a great way to solve all of your iPhone problems, the fixes listed above should certainly be your first step in iPhone troubleshooting.
 It’s best to try some of them before making an appointment at the Apple store, which may be inconvenient for you.

-While iPhone problems can be frustrating, they make life easier, whether you FaceTime family or friends every day or need to use it for business purposes.
-Don’t let iPhone problems ruin your day — follow some of the steps above to solve common iPhone problems, and always feel free to contact Apple Support if you have exhausted your options.
+While problems can be frustrating, they make life easier, whether you FaceTime family or friends every day or need to use it for business purposes.
+Don’t let phone problems ruin your day — follow some of the iPhone troubleshooting steps above to solve common problems, and always feel free to contact Apple Support if you have exhausted your options.

 Follow Us On

 Get the latest tech stories and news in seconds!